 In 2011 he returned to focus on science when he was accepted to City, University of London to do a master’s degree in science journalism, which he completed the following year.
 Whilst at City he was appointed Deputy Editor of the Journalism Department’s online magazine Elements.
 By this time he was writing a regular column in the science lifestyle magazine Guru; and, later, was offered the opportunity to write for The Financial Times.
 He later became a lead writer for the Health supplement of Business Day.

 In September 2013 he was appointed the Media Coordinator for the South African Agency for Science and Technology Advancement (SAASTA) in Pretoria, but found negotiating the notorious government bureaucracy intolerable, and left after a year to concentrate on designing and implementing communication workshops for scientists and the media.

 Luckily, one of those was Marlene Fryer of Penguin Random House.
 When Daryl contacted her in March 2015 with the idea of publishing a selection from his varied newspaper and magazine columns, Marlene immediately arranged a meeting and asked him to write for her.
-The ink wasn’t even dry on Daryl’s first book with Penguin – A Fox’s Tale – when Marlene asked, ‘So what’s next?’
-By then the HPCSA hearing against Tim Noakes was in full swing and Daryl was sitting on a short story and a trove of information about Noakes he was never able to use.
+The ink wasn’t even dry on Daryl’s first book with Penguin –A Fox’s Tale – when Marlene asked, ‘So what’s next?’
+By then the HPCSA hearing against Tim Noakes was in full swing and Daryl was sitting on a trove of information about Noakes he was never able to use.
 ‘How about a book on Tim Noakes?’
 Marlene agreed without hesitation; the result is Daryl’s third book, Tim Noakes – The Quiet Maverick.

 Daryl is married to leading business author and scenario strategist Chantell and they have two adult children.
 They are based in Cape Town.